InyextcionES/OpenCore-Post-Install/universal/gpu-patches.md

 03060800 00040000 C7030000
 ```

-These are your iGPUs ports by default, lets go through port 1 and see what each section is used for:
+These are your iGPUs ports by default, lets go through port 1 y ver para qué se usa cada sección:

 The first port: